Negative staining – TEM sample preparation

 Concentration of your sample

 The more concentrated the sample, the better.
-We only need 10 ul of your sample at most, minimal volume is 4 ul to place on a TEM grid.
+We only need 10 ul of your sample at most, the minimal volume is 4 ul to place on a TEM grid.

 Frequently Asked Questions